- 1 Part I. General introduction of Spring Festival – The Chinese/lunar New Year

 What is Red envelope?

 There is also a custom of giving and receiving red envelopes or红包(hóng bāo).
 Traditionally, adults placed gift money into red envelopes and gave them to the children to wish them peace and good luck in the coming year.
-Nowadays, with the popularization of mobile payment in China, it is a trend to send red envelopes digitally, not only in Spring Festival but also other festivals such as Valentine’s Day or special days like the birthday of someone you love.
-The internet can deliver New Year’s wishes to each and every loved one, even if they are thousands of miles away.
+Nowadays, with the popularization of mobile payment in China, it is a trend to send red envelopes digitally, not only in the Spring Festival but also on other festivals such as Valentine’s Day or special days like the birthday of someone you love.
+The internet can deliver New Year’s wishes to each loved one, even if they are thousands of miles away.

 The Lantern Festival marks the end of the lunar New Year